dagster-io/dagster/docs/docs-beta/docs/tutorial/02-create-and-materialize-assets.md

 ## 3. Create Assets

 Software defined [assets](/api/assets) are the main building block in Dagster.
 An asset is composed of the asset key which is how its identified, a op which is a function that is invoked to produce the asset and upstream dependencies that the asset depends on.
-You can read more about our philosophy behind the asset centric approach [here](https://dagster.io/blog/software-defined-assets).
+You can read more about our philosophy behind the [asset centric approach](https://dagster.io/blog/software-defined-assets).

 ### Products asset